In this section

 How are the participants assessed?

 Civic Award participants are assessed in June.
 They produce a portfolio of evidence, which could contain photos, certificates, letters, receipts, planning sheets – the idea is not to add extra work, rather give prompts for their ‘interview’.
 The interview will be a short discussion/presentation with a local VIP!
-Successful candidates are then awarded will their certificates at a prestigious ceremony at Torquay Boys’ Grammar School.
+Successful candidates are then awarded will their certificates at a prestigious ceremony.

 Can I help?

-If your child is taking part in 2016/17, please support them whenever necessary, although bare in mind that each element should be driven by the children.
+If your child is taking part, please support them whenever necessary, although bare in mind that each element should be driven by the children.